2021 Ford Mustang Mach-E range test: At 70 mph, true to EPA highway results

 Those are *not* the definitive ratings for highway range, though.
 When it comes to the American long-distance freeway trip, an EPA rated range of 300 miles doesn’t correspond to anything like constant cruising through most of a full charge at 70 or 75 mph.
 EPA range numbers are created by repeating a series of prescribed drive cycles—not all at highway speed, and not really representative of anything except a rather timid commute in mild weather.

-For a better understanding of what an EV’s highway range really might be, you need to look at its EPA city and highway efficiency numbers, which aren’t shown easily by the EPA’s fuel economy site.
+For a better hint of what an EV’s highway range really might be, we recommend looking at its EPA city and highway efficiency numbers, which aren’t shown easily by the EPA’s fuel economy site.
 Fiddling with the interface for the Mach-E Premium 4X that we recently drove, you can see its actual ratings of 96 MPGe city and 84 MPGe highway.

 The Mach-E’s 84 MPGe, using 33.705 kilowatt-hours per gallon, converts to 2.49 miles per kwh.
-Ford makes it especially easy here, as it lists the usable range of the Extended Range version we had as 88 kwh.
-So its American highway range should be about 219 miles.
+Ford lists the usable range of the Extended Range version we had as 88 kwh.
+So its American highway range (yes, intentionally bypassing some adjustment factors) might be about 219 miles.

+Yes, we're intentionally bypassing some adjustment factors, but mostly the same ones apply to any EV's rating, so bear with us.

 Meeting expectations on the highway run?

-That’s about exactly what I saw in a 70-mph range test, but let me detail how I reached that result.
+That 219 miles is about exactly what I saw in a 70-mph range test, but let me detail how I reached that result.
 After a full overnight charge, the trip computer beamed that I had 259 miles of estimated range.
 As soon as I headed out on the highway, however, it started revising the range downward—as it should for that type of driving.
 Most range meters look at the last few hundred miles and your previous driving style, but I have no idea of the driving style of the driver who preceded me with this vehicle.

 2021 Ford Mustang Mach-E range test